Fighting Vipers: Reception

+Legacy

 Sequels and re-releases

 A sequel, Fighting Vipers 2 was released, introducing new characters.
 It was ported to the Dreamcast but only in Japan and Europe.

 All of the Fighting Vipers characters were used in Sega AM2's Fighters Megamix for the Sega Saturn.
 Fighting Vipers was also re-released for the PlayStation 2 as part of the Sega Ages line.
 A PAL version was planned, but never released.

 Fighting Vipers was re-released in late 2012 on PlayStation Network and Xbox Live as one of five games included in the Sega Model 2 Collection.
 The re-release features online play, but does not contain any of the extra content found in the Saturn version.
 Fighting Vipers is also included as a playable arcade game in Judgment and Lost Judgment.

-Bahn appears as a solo unit in Project X Zone, an 3DS' RPG crossover of Capcom, Sega and Namco Bandai Games.
+Bahn appears as a solo unit in Project X Zone, a Nintendo 3DS RPG crossover of Capcom, Sega and Namco Bandai Games.